 Of course I know people who get by in little tents, but I don't recommend it.
 Instead, I suggest you invest in a strong canvas tent or something similar that will withstand the elements and provide you with some comfort for your week on the playa.

-One of the tents that recently hit the market and has been extremely popular at Burning Man and festivals alike is the Shift Pod tent.
+One of the tents that recently hit the market and has been extremely popular at The Burn and festivals alike is the Shift Pod tent.
 The general consensus from a variety of users is that these tents are superior when combined with an A/C unit because they actually can hold in the cooled air and provide a dark place for napping in the middle of the day.
 They are also easy to clean and are very effective at keeping the dust out.
 The tents are large, measuring 12'x12' and over six feet of clearance when standing up.
 These tents also come with a lifetime warranty.

 The downside?
 They are too large to easily bring in a car, they cost over $1,000 and ShiftPods still need shade structures.
 If you are thinking of getting a ShiftPod I recommend placing your order early in the year since the company runs out of inventory before every burn.